lifeBalance/playground-js/README/babelify.md

 ...
 bundler.transform(babelify, {
   presets: ["es2015"],
-  only: /src\/js/, // Only files in the src/js folder.
+  only: /src\/js/, // Only files in the src/js folder will be processed.
   sourceMaps: true
 });
 ...